 Don’t Talk To Any Insurance Company

-Don’t try to handle things by yourself, there is the need to hire a good motorcycle accident attorney to make the claims, they are more experienced than you and will make the right move to get all your claims.
+Don’t try to handle things by yourself, there is the need to hire a good motorcycle accident attorney to make the claim.
+Attorneys that are experienced in this area will make the right move to get all your claims.
 Even if the insurance company of the other party calls you, you should redirect them to your lawyer.

 If you’re able to do so, you should exchange contact details for all the parties that are involved such as phone number, driving license, insurance documents, car registration and any other detail that’s needed.
-You can take pictures of the documents as well; also don’t forget to take the plate number.
+You can take pictures of the documents as well; also don’t forget to take the a picture of the plate number.

 If you believe your case requires witnesses don’t hesitate to get contact details of every possible eyewitness you can get.